The Beer Garden Guide to Munich

 • Tivoli Pavillon - This mini beer garden operates as a snack shop selling beer, ice cream, and small sandwiches.

-• Hirschau im Englischen Garten - This is a bigger beer garden serving a number of hearty dishes including potato salad, freshly grilled fish, and desserts.
-Although it’s a tad pricier, there’s a large playground directly adjacent to the beer garden making it a stellar beer garden if you’re visiting with little ones.
+• Hirschau im Englischen Garten - This is a bigger beer garden serving several hearty dishes including potato salad, freshly grilled fish, and desserts.
+Although it’s a tad pricier, there’s a large playground directly adjacent to the beer garden making it a convenient spot if you’re visiting with little ones.

-• Biergarten am Kleinhesseloher See - Just around the corner from Hirschau lies this picturesque beer garden.
-With plenty of seating along the water, it’s perhaps the prettiest beer garden in the park.
+• Biergarten am Kleinhesseloher See - Just around the corner from Hirschau lies this pleasant beer garden.
+With lots of seating along the water, it’s perhaps the prettiest beer garden in the park.

 • Mini-Hofbräuhaus im Englischen Garten - For a hearty Schnitzel plate paired with a beer from the famous Hofbräu, come here.

-• Sportarena Bayern - With soccer, volleyball, and tennis facilities surrounding the beer garden and restaurant, this is a convenient spot for locals who want to get a snack or drink after getting some exercise in.
+• Sportarena Bayern - With soccer, volleyball, and tennis facilities surrounding the beer garden and restaurant, this is a convenient spot for locals who want to get a snack or drink after getting their sweat on.

 Munich | Website